NethServer/docs/administrator-manual/en/docker.rst

 .. warning::

  Docker is customised to NethServer and the firewall layer.
-It means that the default bridge ``docker0`` is disabled and we use other bridge called ``aqua`` and ``aeria``.
+The default bridge ``docker0`` is enabled to provide compatibility, however the official docker documentation `stated on why you should not use it <https://docs.docker.com/network/bridge/#differences-between-user-defined-bridges-and-the-default-bridge>`_.
- If you have still some doubts why you should never use the default bridge ``docker0``, the official docker documentation `stated on it <https://docs.docker.com/network/bridge/#differences-between-user-defined-bridges-and-the-default-bridge>`_.
+ Docker with NethServer comes with 3 other networks called ``aqua``, ``aeria`` and ``macvlan``.

 Official documentation
 ======================